 Always get organized the night before when NOT under any stress or pressure.
 This will help ensure smoother sailing on the day of your return flight home.

-18. Have some spare cash – small bills.
+18. Have some spare case (small bills too)

 Most of our business travel life can be dealt w/ via electronic transaction, but having a few bucks is handy.
 Tipping the shuttle driver or as a backup in case you lose your card.
-I try to carry about $40.00, w/ at least 5 one’s.
+I try to carry about $40.00 with at least five dollars in singles.

 19. Bring your passport as a backup form of ID.